CalebTracey/ultrasound-app/README.md

 ## Usage
 If you would like to try out the app for yourself, follow the steps below.
 You will need to create a collection in mongodb called "roles" and add to documents "ROLE_USER" and optionally "ROLE_ADMIN" as shown here:
 <img src=./document-example.png />
+If you want to use the admin privelages, uncomment the @CommandlineRunner method in the application's main method and log in with the same credentials.
 Also, make sure your application.properties file is configured as such:
 <img src=./app.properties-example-local.png />